sagnik6969/obsidian/Programming notes/SQL/section 15 Views, Modes, & more.md

 - refine based on aggregation functions.
 - used to filter the groups which we get on `group by`
 -  In case of group by if all the rows with in a group has same value then there is no problem.
 However if rows have different values in a group and that row is selected then MySql will give an error. #imp
+- where selects the rows before grouping. having selects th

 ```sql
 1. SELECT
 2. title,